Hornet9Software/camera_ws/README.md

 > [!NOTE]
 > Replace {user} with your device's username.

-If you are met with 'setup.py install is deprecated' when running colcon build, Install the setuptools 58.2.0 version using the following command:

-        pip install setuptools==58.2.0

 ## For WSL users
 You will have to reconfigure your linux kernel to allow the USB camera to attach to your WSL.
 [Here's the tutorial](https://www.youtube.com/watch?v=t_YnACEPmrM&t=481s)\